rbisdorff/Digraph3/docSphinx/tutorial.rst

     [0.50 - 0.75[ ['a1005', 'a1010', 'a1008', 'a1002', 'a1006']
     [0.25 - 0.50[ ['a1003', 'a1001', 'a1007', 'a1004', 'a1009']

-The same result may even more conviently be consulted in a browser view via a specialised rating heatmap format ( see :py:meth:`perfTabs:PerformanceTableau.showHTMLPerformanceHeatmap` method (see :numref:`heatMap1`).
+The same result may even more conveniently be consulted in a browser view via a specialised rating heat map format ( see :py:meth:`perfTabs:PerformanceTableau.showHTMLPerformanceHeatmap` method (see :numref:`heatMap1`).

 .. code-block:: pycon